Frequently Asked Questions

 How can a student be considered for a Special Scholarship?

 A Special Scholarship is a corporate-sponsored award.
 To be considered for a Special Scholarship, students must meet the sponsor's criteria and the entry requirements for the National Merit® Scholarship Program.
 They also must submit the sponsor's entry form.
-Additional information can be found under the National Merit Scholarship Program.
+Additional information can be found on the National Merit Scholarship Program page.

 Where may scholarships be used?